Cybersecurity (SEC)

 Typically Offered: Fall (even-numbered years).

 Course Description: In this course students will begin applying their MWSU education towards building a career in Cybersecurity.
 Students will learn how to navigate a career path in IT, explore alternative career paths, and explore opportunities for continuing education and professional development.
 Students will develop application materials and attempt entrance, exit, and/or certification exams in preparation for graduation, applying to jobs, and applying to graduate schools.
-Prerequisite(s): Senior standing.
+Prerequisite(s): Admission to the Cybersecurity program.